Audrique/rust_matching_engine/README.md

-The project is under development.
+The project is a work in progress.

 The orderbook in this project builds upon https://github.com/anthdm/rust-trading-engine.